 Assessing learning at the end of your lecture

-Ask your students to take two minutes to write everything they have noted or can remember about the main points of the lecture.
-Alternatively, you could ask them to focus on writing about a particularly challenging concept in your lecture.
-In addition to providing you with useful information about the effectiveness lecture, this technique increases attention and encourages careful note-taking.
+Ask your students to take two minutes to write everything they can remember about the main points of the lecture.
 If you have a large class, you may want to collect all the papers, but only review a small, random sample.
-This strategy, as with all listed here, may be used to provide feedback about your lecture and do not need to be graded.

 This can be a note that they submit to you on their way out that is either very open-ended – comments, questions, concerns – or a specific question about your teaching that you have them answer.
 Again, the point here is to gather information in order to improve teaching and learning.

-Plan for time to respond to questions at the end of the lecture.
-If you are teaching a large class and your schedule allows for it, stay afterwards to respond to any questions from students who may be too intimidated to speak up in front of the large group.
-If you have presented yourself as an approachable person, arriving early may also offer a chance for students to talk with you about their questions and concerns.
+Plan for time to respond to questions at the end of the lecture, particularly if you have not had much time to do so during the lecture.
+If your schedule allows it, stay afterwards to respond to any questions from students who may feel uncomfortable speaking up in class.
+Arriving early to class may also offer a chance for students to talk with you about their questions and concerns.

 Wrapping up your lecture